ksu-cs-textbooks/cs-zero/content/00-introduction/06-cc110-syllabus/old/fall23.md

 - Send assignment questions to the CC 110 Help email ([cc110-help@ksuemailprod.onmicrosoft.com](mailto:cc110-help@ksuemailprod.onmicrosoft.com))
 - Visit your professor's office hours, or the office hours for your TA if available
 - Schedule a one-on-one meeting with your professor/TA
-- Tutoring center:  They offer both online and in-person support.
-You can access online tutoring through the Computational Core website at the following link: https://www.k-state.edu/aac/tutoring/appointment.html

 ### Course Overview